Christ Episcopal Church (Tarrytown, New York)

 Christ Episcopal Church is a historic Episcopal church located at 43 South Broadway (US 9) in Tarrytown, New York.
 Topped by a modest tower, the ivy-covered red brick church was built in 1837 and maintains an active congregation to the present day.
-The church also includes the San Marcos Mission, a Spanish-language ministry.
+The church also includes the San Marcos Mission, a Spanish-language ministry, and is now referred to as Christ Church San Marcos.

 It was recognized as a landmark by the New York Department of Education in 1935.
 In 1987 it was added to the National Register of Historic Places for both its association with early American author Washington Irving, who served as a vestryman, and its distinctive early Gothic Revival architecture.
 It has undergone several extensive renovations since its construction, and has had two outbuildings added, but maintains its historic character.

 Building complex

 The church complex includes three buildings: the original church, a rectory built later, and a parish hall on a 17,120 square-foot (514 m^{2}) parcel at the intersection of South Broadway and Elizabeth Street.
 All date to the 19th century and are considered contributing resources to its status as a Registered Historic Place.